Meji Alabi: Career

 In 2014, he directed the music video for ‘Murda’ performed by Seyi Shay featuring Patoranking, Shaydee.
 The success of this video garnered him much attention in the Nigerian music industry and it was nominated in the same year at the MTV Africa Music Awards for Best Video.
 Also in 2014, he directed the music video for ‘Crazy’ performed by Seyi Shay featuring Wizkid and that video was nominated in 2015 for Best Music Video of the Year (Artist and Director) at the Nigeria Entertainment Awards and also Best Music Video at The Headies 2015.

 In 2016, he directed the video for ‘Kontrol’ by Maleek Berry which marked a new wave of him directing music videos for the Nigerian music industry’s elite.
 In the same year, he directed ‘Aje’ performed by Alikiba which won the Best Music Video award at the Soundcity MVP Awards Festival in 2017.

-In 2018, Meji directed the video for Davido’s single ‘Assurance’ off the ‘A Good Time’.
+In 2018, Alabi directed the video for Davido’s single ‘Assurance’ off the ‘A Good Time’.

-Since 2018, Meji Alabi has worked with Burna Boy on some of his projects.
+Since 2018, Alabi has worked with Burna Boy on some of his projects.
 He directed Pull Up, On The Low, and Gum Body featuring Jorja Smith off Burna Boy's album ‘African Giant’.
 Meji also directed the videos for Way Too Big, Wonderful, Monsters You Made featuring Chris Martin and Real Life featuring Stormzy off the ‘Twice As Tall’ album.